Nightingale Hospital (Marylebone)

 The Nightingale Hospital is a private mental health facility in Lisson Grove, Marylebone, London.
-It is owned by Groupe Sinoue-Sarl, which is based in Garches.

 History

 The hospital has its origins in the "Establishment for Gentlewomen During Temporary Illness" founded at Cavendish Square in March 1850.
 On opening, it had 11 beds, and employed nurses as and when required.
 Florence Nightingale became superintendent in August 1853, a week before it moved to Harley Street, and installed hot water on all floors, and a windlass to deliver hot foods quickly from the kitchen to beds.
 Under her governance, it was made non-sectarian and renamed the "Institute for Gentlewomen During Illness", taking in widows and daughters of professionals, the clergy and military personnel.
 She left for the Crimean War the following year.

 The foundation stone for a new purpose-built facility in Lisson Grove was laid by the Duchess of Albany in January 1909 and the new facility was officially opened by the Princess of Wales in March 1910.
 The hospital was renamed the "Florence Nightingale Hospital for Gentlewomen" after Florence Nightingale's death in August 1910.
 The hospital did not join the National Health Service in 1948 and instead was acquired by Bupa in 1978.
 After becoming a mental health provider in 1987, it was acquired by Capio Group in 1999 and by Groupe Sinoue-Sarl in 2014.